 - Don’t leave the Pelican Bar without carving your name into the wood.

 - We highly suggest bringing water shoes if you plan on swimming and walking around the bar because there are many sea urchins around the bar.
-You can pick up a cheap pair of water shoes on Amazon for $2.
+You can pick up a cheap pair of water shoes on Amazon.

 Floyd’s Pelican Bar Jamaica Menu & Prices

-The prices listed at the bar are in USD but if you pay with local Jamaican J it’ll be a better price.
+The prices listed at the bar are in USD, but if you pay with local Jamaican J, it’ll be a better price.
 Just ask Floyd for the price in Jamaican and do the math to see what is a better deal that day.
-When we visited it was $4 USD for a beer or $400 Jamaican which is only $3 USD.
+When we visited last in 2023, it was $5 USD for a beer or $500 Jamaican, which is only $5 USD.

 - $2 USD Sodas ($200 Jamaican)

-- $18 USD Fresh Fish on the BBQ with rice and vegetables price varies based on the size & what type of fish is caught that day ($1800 Jamaican)
+- $20+ USD Fresh Fish on the BBQ with sides bammy, rice with peas, fries, or festivals.
+The price varies based on the size & what type of fish is caught that day ($2000 Jamaican).
+The fresh fish is usually Snapper.

 Recommended Hotels Nearby

-If you prefer to stay in a hotel near Treasure Beach there are several nearby.
-If you are looking for a luxury all-inclusive head to Sandals South Coast or if you prefer a more budget-friendly hotel check out the local favorite Jake’s Hotel.
-There are also several Airbnb options where you can rent an entire home or just a room.
+If you prefer to stay in a hotel near Treasure Beach, there are several nearby.
+If you are looking for an all-inclusive luxury resort, head to Sandals South Coast, or if you prefer a more budget-friendly hotel check out the local favorite Jake’s Hotel.

 Recommended Taxi Drivers in Jamaica